-The general consensus of the group after considering feedback from external interested parties is that a new G-S.9 with explicit requirements is not necessary (nor likely to be adopted by NCWM) and that this requirement belongs in the NCWM Publication 14 lists of sealable parameters rather than in NIST Handbook 44; i.e.
+The sector discussed how to best move this item forward, and there was also some discussion as to whether new language for the General Code was required.
+The general consensus of the group after considering feedback from external interested parties is that a new G-S.9 with explicit requirements is not necessary (nor likely to be adopted by NCWM) and that this requirement belongs in the NCWM Publication 14 lists of sealable parameters rather than in NIST Handbook 44.